Topology mediated organization of E.coli chromosome in fast growth conditions: Results

+{\em Organization of chromosomal arms:} The organization of the arms of the {\em E.coli} chromosome has been a topic of considerable interest in the literature.
+It has been suggested that in slow-growth conditions, the arms occupy different sections of the cylinder along the cell long axis, while in fast growth conditions, the arms occupy different halves along the short axis \cite{woldy,Youngren2014} i.e., if the arms would occupy different halves if the cylinder were sliced into two halves parallel to the long axis.
+In this context, the work of \cite{Youngren2014} also provides experimental data for the radial distributions of loci along the short axes.
+They find that many loci show double-peaked distributions, indicating that the two arms lie preferentially on opposite sides along the short axis.

-{\bf Radial distributions of loci:} Reference \cite{Youngren2014} also provides experimental data for the radial distributions of loci along the radial axes, i.e. directions perpendicular to the long axis of the cylinder (say the $z$ axis).
-We plot spatial distributions using the $x$ or $y$ coordinate of the loci as both of these can be referred to as ``radial" directions, refer Figures in SI-13 and SI-14.
-We find that these distributions show in general broad distributions peaked at the middle of the cylinder, while the experimental data show doubled peaked distribution for some loci.
+We plot spatial distributions using the loci's $x$ or $y$ coordinate, as both can be used to measure ``radial" distance from the central axis.
+Data from simulations using the Arc-2-2 polymer topology has been plotted in Figures shown in SI-18 and SI-19 to estimate the preferential radial distance of loci.
+We find that these distributions show, in general, broad distributions that peaked at the middle of the cylinder and thus do not agree with what is observed experimentally.
+Experiments show doubled peaked radial distribution for some of the loci.

-We propose an outline of the mechanism by which one can obtain such bimodal distribution as seen in experiments.
-A suitable modification of the the simple Arc-2-2 architecture results in the bimodal distribution of monomers (loci).
+Thus, we propose modifications to a simpler version of our model with replication switched off and discuss the loop-based mechanism to obtain the longitudinal organization of chromosomal arms.
+The longitudinal organization of the arms can be inferred from the bimodal radial distributions of loci.
 We introduce $6$ smaller subloops in each of Loop-1 and Loop-2 of size $10$ monomers each.
 These subloops are equally spaced with $10$ monomers in between.
-The introduction of these subloops enhances the entropic repulsion between Loop-1 and Loop-2 along the short axis.
-As a consequence, the monomers belonging to those loops show a bimodal distribution.
-We show this through simulations of two Arc-2-2 polymers segregated in space, with subloops of size $10$ monomers in Loop-1 and Loop-2.
-We do not incorporate replication, since we only outline the mechanism by which one may obtain such bimodal distributions.
-The existence of topologically associated domains(TADs) in Hi-C maps indicate the existence of smaller loops in the DNA-polymer \cite{loop_heerman,Lioy2018,Le2014,Le2013,jobdekker2011,Maji2020,tejal2018,tejal2019,tejal2019_2,Mondal2020,sbsmodel,jost,D2SM00612J}.
-We take equally sized and spaced subloops as a simple proof-of-concept model to establish that the smaller loops help in the radial organization of the loci.
-These loops will appear to be transient {\em in-vivo}.
+Introducing these subloops enhances the entropic repulsion between Loop-1 and Loop-2 along the short axis.
+Consequently, the monomers belonging to those loops show a bimodal distribution.
+We establish this emergence of a bimodal distribution through simulations of two (modified) Arc-2-2 polymers that have segregated along the long axis, with additional subloops of size $10$ monomers in Loop-1 and Loop-2.
+These subloops are created by introducing extra CLs between monomers separated by $10$ monomers, i.e., between $11$ and $20$, $31$ and $40$ and so on.
+We do not incorporate replication since we only outline the mechanism by which one may obtain such bimodal distributions.
+The entropic repulsion will likely act through transient loops {\em in-vivo} unlike the long-lived permanent loops we consider for our model.